thediveo/thediveo.github.io/docs/art/notworkd.md

 It is the third case we need to deal with in this case: a unit test dynamically creates virtual network interfaces.
 Unfortunately, in its default configuration, `networkd` plays havoc with these unit test MACVLAN interfaces.
-But in which way?
+But how exactly?

 ## Configuration Autopsy